zodastone/ALttPDoorRandomizer/README.md

 In certain ER shuffles, (not dungeonssimple or dungeonsfulls), you can now control whether Links House is shuffled or remains vanilla.
 Previously, inverted seeds had this behavior and would shuffle links house, but now if will only do so if this is specified.
 Now, also works for open modes, but links house is never shuffled in standard mode.

+## Bomb Logic (--bombbag)

+When enabling this option, you do not start with bomb capacity but rather you must find 1 of 2 bomb bags.
+(They are represented by the +10 capacity item.)
+Bomb capacity upgrades are otherwise unavailable.

 ## Reduce Flashing

 Accessibility option to reducing some flashing animations in the game.